EarthScope/rover/docs/commands.md

     rover summary

-will create the summary.
+will create the summary of a local Rover repository.

 ### Daemon

-The background (daemon) process that supports `rover subscribe`.
+The background, daemon, process that supports `rover subscribe`.

 **Prefer using `rover start` to start this task in the background.**